-The new building will have four floors of laboratories, clinical research and teaching facilities, an imaging suite, a base for postgraduate nursing studies, and will house the departments of psychological medicine and pathology and biomedical science.
+The new building will enable the University of Otago Christchurch’s world-leading health science research and education programmes to grow through improved, purpose-built facilities, comprising four floors of laboratories, clinical research and teaching facilities, an imaging suite, a base for postgraduate nursing studies, and will house the departments of psychological medicine and pathology and biomedical science.

 In plan, the building is two blocks arranged around a central atrium.
 The northern organic form overlooking the river provides space for the more human-centric social, meeting, learning and office functions.
 The more rigid and engineered southern block provides highly serviced space for the more technical specialised functions.
 This co-location of similar function allows for efficiency of sharing of functions, simplifying security and optimising the services design.